UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

 Relevant fare attributes for the creation of a refund offer are:

-- `price
+- `price`

 - `afterSaleConditions`

-  An allocator can create offers only if the after sale condition support after sale.
+  An allocator can create offers only if the after sale condition support its creation.

 ### Exchange Offer Creation Step